seandillon92/WaterSurfaceWavelets-Unity/README.md

 ## Supported Platforms
 ### Win, Mac, Linux :heavy_check_mark:
 Developed and tested on Win64 and DX11/12.
-All other desktop platforms and APIs *should* work.
+All other desktop platforms and APIs should work but have not been tested.

-### Android, iOS ⚠️
+### Android, iOS ✔️
-Builds are possible but performance might suffer.
+Builds are possible, though code has been developed and optimized only for desktop targets.

 ### WebGL ❌
 WebGL does not support Compute Shaders.
 The simulation, which is the main component that relies on Compute Shaders, can be extended with a CPU/Unity Jobs implementation to support WebGL.